ChristopherLR/MemPing/README.md

 # MemPing

-A simple project that is intended to help me to remember things.
+A simple project that is intended to help me remember things.

 ## Project Status